Seeing Wiggles without Seeing Wiggles: BAO Recovery in 21 cm Intensity Mapping with Deep Learning: Neural Network and Training

 Convolutional Neural Networks (CNNs) are widely used in image processing and analysis, with the U-Net architecture demonstrating particular efficacy in extracting multi-scale features.
 The network model implemented in this work adopts a 3D U-Net-style architecture, which is similar to the framework presented in \cite{2019PNAS..11613825H} and illustrated in Figure~\ref{fig:nn-architecture}.

 The network is designed to learn the residual between the input data (namely the modes removed fields) and the target data (the noise-free fields without modes removal).
 The architecture follows an encoder-decoder structure connected via concatenation layers.
 The encoding path comprises two convolution blocks, each consisting of two successive 3D convolution layer with a $3^3$ kernel and a stride of $1$.
 The down-sampling layer is then implemented using a 3D convolution operator with a $2^3$ kernel and a stride of $2$.
-Conversely, the decoding path employs 3D transposed convolution operators to perform up-sampling and progressively recover the spatial resolution.
+Conversely, the decoding path employs 3D transposed convolution operators with the same kernel size and stride to perform up-sampling and progressively recover the spatial resolution.
 With the exception of the first and last convolution layers, all convolution operators in the network are followed by group normalization and a Leaky ReLU activation function with a negative slope of $0.01$.

 It is worth noting that all down-sampling (up-sampling) layers employ convolution (transposed convolution) rather than the commonly used max pooling or average pooling (interpolation-based up-sampling algorithms).
-The convolution operator inevitably reduces the size of the output data without padding, in order to preserve the translation equivariance in convolution, as proposed in \cite{2023ApJ...952..145J}, only the input data are padded using periodic padding of the boundary throughout the training process, ensuring that the size of the network output matches that of the target data.
-Since a periodic boundary condition is assumed in the cosmological N-body simulations, the commonly used constant or reflective padding schemes would break the connection between the points near the boundaries of the simulation box~\cite{2019PNAS..11613825H}.
+Without padding, convolution reduces the size of the output.
+To ensure that the network output matches the target dimensions while preserving translation equivariance, we apply padding to the input data prior to the convolutional layers.
+In particular, following \cite{2023ApJ...952..145J}, we adopt periodic boundary padding applied only at the input stage.
+By contrast, commonly used padding schemes in machine learning, such as constant or reflective padding, would break the continuity of the field across the boundaries of the simulation box~\citep{2019PNAS..11613825H}.

 During the training phase, we only use the de-wiggled simulations as mentioned before.
 The $200$ simulated datacubes are divided into $180$ training sets and $20$ testing sets, separate models are trained for the noise-free and noisy cases.
 Due to the limitations of GPU memory, each full $512^3$ cube is split into $8^3$ subcubes of size $64^3$.
 Padding is then applied to each subcube\footnote{Only the subcubes located at the boundaries of the box are padded using periodic boundary conditions, whereas padding for interior subcubes is achieved by slicing larger subcubes from the original box.}, resulting in $104^3$ subcubes as network input.
 During training, a batch of 10 subcubes is passed to the network at each iteration.
 The loss function is defined as the mean squared error (MSE) between the network output datacubes of size $64^3$ and the corresponding true $21\,\mathrm{cm}$ brightness temperature fields without removing the specific modes.
 An Adam optimizer with a fixed learning rate $10^{-4}$ is applied.
 After obtaining the network output for each subcube, the results are then reassembled according to their indices in the original box to recover the full datacube.